-How much should I spend on Google AdWords (PPC), Yelp ads, or Facebook and Instagram ads?
+How much should I spend on Google Ads (formerly known as Google Adwords, also referred to as PPC), Yelp ads, or Facebook and Instagram ads?

 Below I outline a simple approach that you can use.
-The approach is not limited just to Google Adwords spend.
+The approach is not limited just to Google Ads spend.

 Going through this stepwise process has many benefits for you:

 - How much should you spend to reach new customer goals?

 - How to arrive at a recommended Google Ads budget